-We just listen to what we want to hear.
-If what we’re being told doesn’t concur with our own thoughts, beliefs or how we see our lives, we tend to shut off.
-When it comes to others, the same principle may apply, if they’re also that way inclined.
+We listen to what we want to hear.
+If what we’re being told doesn’t concur with our own thoughts, beliefs or how we see our lives, we shut off.

-We listen to reply, because it would be rude not to, but we don’t listen to think or understand.
-We tend to work off our own understanding instead.
-If we’re struggling, or it’s something we want to hear, another person’s opinion is something we might use, but generally we tend to ignore what other people say and instead go on to form our own opinions.
+We listen to reply, because it would be rude for us not to, but we don’t listen enough for us to think or understand.
+Instead, we work off our own understanding.
+If we’re struggling, or it’s something we want to hear, another person’s opinion is something we might use, but generally we may ignore what other people say and instead will form our own opinions.

-Things become easier when we listen, primarily because we’re opening our mind to new potential possibilities, which not only helps us with personal growth, but in our lives too.
+On the whole, life becomes easier when we listen, primarily because we’re opening our minds to new possibilities, which helps us with personal, emotional and spiritual growth.

-It’s important and we should want to listen attentively rather than skim people’s words, it shows we’re interested and it allows us to embrace new thoughts and ideas and learn about change in the process.
+We should want to listen attentively rather than skim people’s words, it shows we’re interested.
+It allows us to embrace new thoughts and ideas and helps us learn about change in the process.